- This event has passed.

 Introduction to the Advisers Act: Framework, Registration, Exclusions and Exemptions; Exempt Reporting Advisers; Private Fund Advisers and More

-The duty that the Act confers on advisers to reasonably supervise persons associated with the adviser will also be examined.
+The first of six courses in the Advisers Act series highlights the structure of the Act, and the over-arching concept of fiduciary duty, and the duty that the Act confers on advisers to reasonably supervise persons associated with the adviser.

 After attending this course, attendees should be able to: